 In January each member of the task force told their own story about when they first became aware of race.

-In February, which is Black History Month, there will be brief “Did You Know” stories about the history of Blacks in the church.
+In February, which is Black History Month, there were brief “Did You Know” stories about the history of Blacks in the church.

-During Lent we will use the Conversations that Matter format to read and discuss Me and White Supremacy by Layla Saad.
+During Lent we used the Conversations that Matter format to read and discuss Me and White Supremacy by Layla Saad.
 This book began as an Instagram challenge in which tens of thousands of people considered their role in white supremacy and systemic racism.
 As a book and workbook, it is used widely today in book clubs, schools, families and corporations to raise awareness and generate conversations about this very relevant topic.
-We hope it will be a meaningful and useful Lenten discipline for St. Lawrence.
+We hope it has been a meaningful and useful Lenten discipline for St. Lawrence.

 Additional programs will be announced this Spring.